 - 1. The VPAA/Dean of the College (in his/her absence the Dean of Students), after consultation with the Director of Public Safety, the Director of Maintenance and the College President, will make the decision whether classes will be held.
 In most cases this decision will be made by 7:00 a.m. on the day in question. - 2.
 The VPAA/Dean of the College, by 7:00 a.m., will contact the Campus Telephone Operator and the Director of Public Relations and inform them of the decision. - 3.
-In the event of class cancellation, announcements will be made on the following radio stations, after notification by the dean:
+In the event of class cancellation, announcements will be made on the Thiel College Emergency Alert System. - 4.
+The VPAA/Dean of the College will also, by 7:00 a.m., inform the VPSL/Dean of Students.
+At that time, the VPSL/Dean of Students will inform the Director of Residence Life and the Residence Life Staff will then post signs on the main doors of each residence hall and theme house to inform students that classes have been cancelled.